 WE ALL KNOW JUST HOW EXPENSIVE THE HOLIDAYS CAN GET.
-SO WHY NOT SAVE SOME MONEY THIS YEAR WITH THIS ADORABLE AND EASY DIY CHRISTMAS VILLAGE – A DOLLAR STORE MAKEOVER!
+SAVE MONEY ON YOUR DECORATING WITH THIS ADORABLE AND EASY DIY CHRISTMAS VILLAGE!
+IT’S A DOLLAR STORE MAKEOVER!

-Oh, how I love to decorate for Christmas!
-This year, our first year in our new house is especially fun!
-Of course, I’m trying to make use of everything I had last year, but because I have way more areas to dress up, I’m feeling like my decorations aren’t stretching as far as I’d like.
+Of course, I’m trying to make use of everything I had last year, but because I have way more areas to dress up, I feel like my decorations aren’t stretching as far as I’d like.
 Naturally, I went digging through my stash and found some treasures.
 I decided to finally start AND finish a project that I’ve been thinking about for several years.
-Not sure why it’s taken this long?
-But it’s done!
-Let me show you how I made an easy DIY Christmas Village from dollar store supplies!
+I’m really not sure why it’s taken this long to get this project done, but here it is!

 What You’ll Need